blastorg/fastify-aws-dynamodb-cache/README.md

       config: {
         cache: {
           cacheEnabled: true, // Set to true if endpoint responses should be cached.
 If you don't want to cache responses set it to false, or don't specify it.
-          ttl: 10, // Optional!
+          ttlSeconds: 10, // Optional!
 TTL on the cached value },
       },
     },